Zach-Shim/DSA/ADT's/Graphs/notes/3 - Graph Traversal.md

     mark v1 as visited

     while(queue is not empty) {

-        v = queue.removeFirst();          // remove current node
+        v = queue.removeFirst(); // remove top node
         if (v1 is v2) {          // check to find the shortest path from v1 to v2
-            a path is found!              // reconstruct path by following .previous back to v }
+            a path is found!     // get path by following .previous back to v }

         for(each unvisited neighbor n of v) {
             mark n as visited             // avoid cycles by marking n as visited queue.addLast(n);             // add n to queue }

     }